abhishekarya1/Hash-Define-myNotes/content/devops/docker.md

 - `inspect` a container to identify network config.

 ### Storage
-Data on a container is ephemerous.
+Data on a container is ephemeral.
 We often copy files to/from container and host.

 ```txt
 $ docker cp CONTAINER_NAME:SOURCE_PATH TARGET_PATH